Lynn Harrigan

 9TH ANNUAL SQUARE FOOT SHOW

-NEW offsite venue- TWIST Gallery, 1100 Queen St. West (Queen & Dovercourt)
+TWIST Gallery, 1100 Queen St. West (Queen & Dovercourt)

 Exhibition dates: Saturday August 6th - 21st, 2011